Call Now Whatsapp Call Back

 They then cut away excess tissue from inside the scrotum and repair any abnormal connections between arteries and veins.
 Afterwards, surgeons seal off each end of the abnormal vessel connections using heat-activated clamps known as sutures.

-Percutaneous embolization
+Percutaneous Embolization

 Another procedure performed to stop blood flow coming from the varicocele is percutaneous embolization.
 With this technique, doctors inject tiny particles into the larger veins that supply blood to the varicocele.